harbour/core/harbour/contrib/hbfbird/readme.txt

 BUGS:

-Fix a few windows gpf and linux segment fault.
+Fix a few segment faults.
 I Need some help to find what's going on here.

 That's all folks and sorry my poor english